SaimShaikh/Cloud_Computing/AWS/AWS_S3/AWS_S3_Versioning.md

 Step 4.
 Check your Object list you can see a new version of index.html has been created
 <img width="3321" height="1306" alt="image" src="https://github.com/user-attachments/assets/0b255462-13b2-4859-ab74-d834e2e8e1ae" />

-# After that if you Delete new update index.html s3 automatically shifts back to ol version
+# After that if you Delete new update index.html s3 automatically shifts back to old version

 Step 5.
 Refresh you websute tab and see Output